What We Already Know

 Who gets eating disorders?

-People with eating disorders are preoccupied with food and/or their weight and body shape, and are usually highly dissatisifed with their appearance.
-The majority of eating disorders involve low self-esteem, shame, secrecy and denial.
-Anorexia nervosa and bulimia nervosa are the major eating disorders.
+People with eating disorders are preoccupied with food and/or their weight and body shape, and are usually highly dissatisfied with their body and appearance.
+The majority of eating disorders involve low self-esteem, shame and secrecy.
+Anorexia nervosa, bulimia nervosa, binge eating disorder are the major eating disorders.
+In addition, there are many people, who do not neatly fit into any of these groups and instead have a mixture of symptoms.
 People with anorexia live at a low body weight, beyond the point of slimness and in an endless pursuit of thinness by restricting what they eat and sometimes compulsively over-exercising.
 In contrast, people with bulimia have intense cravings for food, secretively overeat and then purge to prevent weight gain (by vomiting or use of laxatives, for example).
+People with binge eating disorder experience distressing episodes of overeating accompanied by a feeling of loss of control, but do not engage in any reversing behaviours.
+Binge eating disorder often leads to obesity.

-If left untreated, an eating disorder, particularly anorexia nervosa, will begin to dominate an individual’s life.
-People with anorexia won’t care about education and work, or leisure activities and social engagements, and will isolate themselves from friends and family.
+If left untreated, an eating disorder will begin to dominate an individual’s life.
+People with eating disorders may find it difficult to concentrate and function in education and work, they no longer enjoy leisure activities and social engagements, and often isolate themselves from friends and family.
 Their eating disorder becomes their one and only priority, a full time occupation.
-Individuals may be difficult to live with because of their anxiety and frequent, unpredictable fluctuations in temperament and mood.
+Individuals may be difficult to live with because of their distress, extreme behaviours and marked fluctuations in mood.

-People with eating disorders can die as a result of the physical health problems caused by their relationship with food.
+People with eating disorders can die as a result of the physical health problems caused by starvation or extreme weight loss behaviours.
 A quarter of people with eating disorders go on to develop a chronic illness.
 There are higher death rates among people with anorexia than among people with other psychiatric illnesses as a result of either the physical complications or suicide.
 The risk of death for someone with anorexia is three times higher than someone with depression, schizophrenia or alcoholism.

 Why do eating disorders develop?